jakebellacera/paginator/readme.md

 ## Contributing

 Find a bug?
-Want to add a feature?
+Want to add improvements?
 Fork this repo and then submit a pull request. :thumbsup: